-Thanks to discoveries made at some stage in Vietnam’s latest expedition, it seems the sector’s largest cave, Son Doong, is even bigger than previously notion.
+Thanks to discoveries made at some stage in Vietnam’s latest expedition, it seems the sector’s largest cave, Son Doong, is even bigger than previously believed.

 During the groundbreaking dive, they found a brand new underwater tunnel that connects Son Doong (that means “Mountain River Cave”) with any other widespread cave known as Hang Thung.

-Son Doong presently measures a total of 38.5 million cubic meters (about 1.35 billion cubic ft).
-When it’s formally linked with Thung Cave, it’ll add 1.6 million cubic meters in volume.
+Son Doong measures 38.5 million cubic meters (about 1.35 billion cubic feet).
+It’ll add 1.6 million cubic meters in volume when formally linked with Thung Cave.

 “It might be like someone located a lump on top of Mount Everest, making it another 1,000 meters better,” says Howard Limbert, technical marketing consultant of the Quang Binh-primarily based Oxalis journey excursion employer and one of the cave experts who helped organize the drive.

-He tells CNN Travel, “Any cave within the global can be able to match without problems inside Song Dong whilst it is related — it is just outrageous in length.”
+He tells CNN Travel, “Any cave within the global can be able to match without problems inside Song Dong while it is related — it is just outrageous in length.”

 “The divers did an extraordinary task rescuing the children in Thailand.
 We invited them on a trip to Son Doong to thank them for their exquisite effort,” says Limbert.

-“They wanted to do something thrilling all through the ride, so we came up with this concept of diving Son Doong, which had in no way been achieved before.”
+“They wanted to do something thrilling all through the ride, so we came up with this concept of diving Son Doong, which had never been achieved before.”

-Limbert says that the Oxalis group already knew that the water from Son Doong joined Thung Cave via dye-checking out, but no human has ever gone into these subterranean rivers.
+Limbert says that the Oxalis group already knew that the water from Son Doong joined Thung Cave via dye-checking out, but no human has ever gone into these underground rivers.

-During the challenge, divers were able to reach an intensity of about seventy-eight meters at the same time as diving on-air (oxygen and nitrogen) before turning around.
+During the challenge, divers reached an intensity of about seventy-eight meters at the same time as diving on air (oxygen and nitrogen) before turning around.

-“When the divers reached seventy-eight meters, they plumbed the intensity under the use of a line and a lead weight.
-Hence, they consider the offshoot reaches an intensity of a hundred and twenty meters and keeps for about 1 kilometer,” explains Limbert.
+“When the divers reached seventy-eight meters, they plumbed the intensity using a line and a lead weight.
+Hence, they consider the offshoot to reach an intensity of a hundred and twenty meters and keep for about 1 kilometer,” explains Limbert.

 The crew wasn’t looking ahead to the tunnels to be so deep because the alternative caves inside the region are quite shallow.